 There are ways to have a workable relationship with your ex and to make co-parenting go smoother.
 Remember, the kids are not a prize and the situation is not winner take all.
-Thirty-year-old Charlie is a plumber in his family’s business and has a lot of tips for other single fathers:
+Thirty-year-old Charlie is a plumber in his family’s business and has a lot of tips for you if you’re a single dad.

 1. Show that you are dependable.
 That eases the mind of the other parent who then may be willing to compromise.
 Charlie is punctual, and is reliable getting his son to school and activities.
 The mother knows her son is in good hands when he is with dad.